Dimillian/HyperYapper/README.md

 ### BlueSky
 - 300 character posts
-- AT Protocol support
+- AT Protocol OAuth 2.0 authentication with DPoP and PKCE
-- Decentralized features
+- Decentralized features with handle-based identity
-- Custom feeds
+- Custom feeds and federated timeline
+- OAuth client metadata for seamless authorization

 ## 🎨 Design Philosophy